JorisJamers/cloud-native-track-openshift/lab-10/README.md

 ```

 Edit the color to green and you a new app should be deployed with the new config.
+This might take a while, so you will probably need to refresh a couple of times
+before the change goes live.

 ## Task 4 : Delete your project